Alexandra Wenk

-Alexandra Wenk (born 7 February 1995) is a German swimmer who competes in the Women's 100 metre butterfly.
+Alexandra Nathalie Wenk (born 7 February 1995) is a German swimmer who competes in the Women's 100 metre butterfly.
 At the 2012 Summer Olympics, she finished 21st overall in the heats in the Women's 100 metre butterfly and failed to reach the final.
 At the 2016 Summer Olympics in Rio de Janeiro, she finished in 21st place in the women's 100 m butterfly and did not qualify for the semifinals.
 She competed in the women's 200 m medley where she finished 11th in the semifinals and did not qualify for the final.
 She was also a member of the women's 4 × 100 m medley relay team which finished 12th in the heats and did not qualify for the final.